ProveRAG: Provenance-Driven Vulnerability Analysis with Automated Retrieval-Augmented LLMs: Evaluation of ProveRAG

 \textbf{Cosine Similarity:} 0.8785, \textbf{ROUGE-L:} 0.3265

 }

 \end{mybox}

 For \textit{CVE-2024-0267} with \textit{Llama-3.1-8B}, the prediction is classified as a ``FN'' for exploitation information.
 The rationale and provenance validate the selected value in ProveRAG.
 As can be seen in the context, the Llama model failed to properly extract the retrieved information.
 Low \textit{Rouge-L} and \textit{Cosine Similarity} scores indicate the difference between the generated response and the supporting evidence.
 This shows how LLMs with weak instruction-following abilities will perform for provenance, and hence, indicating the need for either a more powerful model or a careful engineered prompt tailored to this model’s specific characteristics.
 In contrast, the \textit{gpt-4o-mini} model accurately identified the prediction as ``TP'' by providing evidence from the Retrieved URLs, in which have strong overlaps with the model's response with high \textit{Cosine Similarity} and \textit{Rouge-L} scores.
 These metrics correspond to the values presented in Figure \ref{fig:proverag_cosine_rouge}.

-This comparison demonstrates how different models may struggle to effectively utilize retrieved context, emphasizing the role of model selection and/or a tailored, engineered prompt for a specific model to maximize the benefits of ProveRAG in optimizing performance and reliability in vulnerability analysis.
+This comparison demonstrates that different models can struggle to effectively leverage extensive retrieved context, which can introduce reliability limitations in LLM-based self-evaluation.
+Large amounts of information may lead the model to overlook or misprioritize relevant evidence, causing biased assessments.
+This emphasizes the importance of careful model selection and tailored, engineered prompts for each specific model to maximize the benefits of ProveRAG in optimizing performance and reliability in vulnerability analysis.